Bill-the-dev/onitama_js/notes_bugs.md

   - designed to set grid attr to the winning color on true
   - have not decided where to call, issue with place and remove methods need resolution first

+*How to Play modal*
+- HTML formatting not correct.
+Font issue?
+Pojo issue?